Black Swallow-Wort Intiative

 What is Black Swallow-wort?

 Black swallow-wort is an invasive, herbaceous, perennial plant in the milkweed family that is native to Europe.
-This species is of special concern to us here in northern Michigan because of its toxicity.
-Monarchs lay their eggs on swallow- wort, mistaking it for common milkweed, and the larvae do not survive.
-Many insects avoid feeding on swallow-wort plants because they are either toxic or distasteful; swallow-wort is also toxic to deer and livestock.
+This species is of special concern to us here in Northern Michigan because of its toxicity and ability to rapidly displace native vegetation.
+Monarch butterflies may mistake swallow-wort for milkweed and lay their eggs on the plant, which is toxic to the larvae.
+Many insects avoid feeding on swallow-wort plants because they are either toxic or distasteful; swallow-wort roots are toxic to mammals.

-Black swallow-wort grows rapidly and can cover or displace beneficial vegetation.
+Black swallow-wort grows rapidly and can cover or displace beneficial vegetation, including the plants in your garden!
 The seeds are easily spread by the wind, similar to how native milkweed seeds are dispersed.
 To learn more about black swallow-wort continue reading below.

 The history of a toxic invader